INFORMSJoC/2024.0546/results/patent-race/readme.md

 when 4.56<=k<=6.00, a unique pairwise stable network (1,0,0) exists.

-Figure 4 illustrates how k3 affects T in patent race networks, where T represents the expected innovation time of the whole society.
+Figure 4 illustrates how k3 affects the expected innovation time of the whole society in patent race networks.

 # References
 1. Bich P, Morhaim L (2020).
 On the existence of pairwise stable weighted networks.
 Mathematics of Operations Research, 45:1393–1404.